Author: Stan Alexander

 Projects by Others

-George has constructed several large multiengine airplanes throughout the years, but now exclusively builds electric-powered aircraft.
-Take a look at the Cargomaster’s building process on the National Association of Scale Aeromodelers (NASA) Flickr photo site, listed in “Sources.”
-There are more than 1,000 photos of the five-and-a-half-year project.
+I enjoyed reading about George Maiorana’s C-133A Cargomaster featured in the October issue of MA.
+It is an impressive aircraft, especially because it was almost entirely scratch-built.
+George has constructed several large multiengine airplanes over the years, but now exclusively builds electric-powered aircraft.
+Take a look at the Cargomaster’s building process on the National Association of Scale Aeromodelers (NASA) Flickr photo site; there are more than 1,000 photos of the five-and-a-half-year project.

 Another modeler who has been busy is Guy Forshey, who scratch-built a 1/4-scale Aeronca 15AC Sedan.
-He drew his own plans and gave the aircraft a 1121/2-inch wingspan.
+He drew his own plans and gave the aircraft a 112½-inch wingspan.
 The project took 16 months to build and features the full-scale airplane’s 1949 color scheme.
+Guy said that the Aeronca is unique because the full-scale aircraft had an all-aluminum wing and a steel-tube-and-fabric fuselage and tail surfaces.
+Production of the 15AC Sedan ceased in 1951, which marked the end of manufacturing small airplanes for Aeronca.

+The model is built from balsa and plywood, and the wings are finished with 1/2-ounce fiberglass cloth and resin.
+The fuselage and tail surfaces are built into a balsa framework and covered with Sig Koverall.
 The entire aircraft was painted with Klass Kote epoxy.
 Panel lines, rivets, and pinked tape add to the airplane’s realism.
 The instrument panel was crafted as accurately as possible to simulate that of the full-scale aircraft.

-Guy finished the model with fiberglass cloth and resin, and formed the cowling and wheel pants using the Styrofoam and plaster method.
+Guy finished the model with fiberglass cloth and resin, and formed the cowling and wheel pants using the Styrofoam-and-plaster method.
 He added an O.S.
 1.60 two-stroke engine for power and uses a Futaba seven-channel 2.4 GHz radio system.

 Check out the additional photos in the online version of this column on the MA website.
 Thanks, Guy, for sharing with us.